19-Year Term Life Insurance

 Common Mistakes to Avoid

 The most common mistake is choosing a term that ends before the need ends.
 Another is assuming all carriers price and underwrite the same way.
-Carrier selection matters—especially if you have a medical history.
+Carrier selection matters—especially if you have a medical history, a complex build profile, or any lifestyle factors that can affect underwriting.

 Why Work With Diversified Insurance Brokers?